NguyenPhamCode4You/project-structure-docs/project-notes-for-business-central.md

     public List<ShipmentPortDto> Ports { get; set; }
 }
 ```
-Note:
+## Note:
-- Sometime it is also useful to seperated the Detailed DTOs into `CreateDTO` and `UpdateDTO` if FE is limited on how much data they can input during the Create and Update phases.
+- Sometime it is also useful to separated the Detailed DTOs into `CreateDTO` and `UpdateDTO` if FE is limited on how much data they can input during the Create and Update phases.

-### 2.3 Auto Mapper
+## 2.3 Auto Mapper
 Then, specify the mapping profile for these entities-dtos

 ```C#